SQL MIN Function

 ORDER BY

-So now you should know how to use the SQL MIN function to find the minimum value in a set of values.
+• Use the MIN function to find the minimum value in a set of values.

 Was this tutorial helpful ?